Juangunner4/primos-marketplace/README.md

 The `.env` files also specify a `CORS_ORIGINS` variable so the backend can respond to requests from the frontend in both local and hosted environments.
+Both files also include a `REACT_APP_PRIMOS_COLLECTION` setting which the frontend uses to identify the Primos NFT collection.
+The value defaults to `primos` and generally does not need to be changed.

 Run the following command from the repository root to start the entire stack: